Search engine algorithms are meant to be your friends – not your enemies. This holds true when considering SEO for education websites.

-With that in mind, an important aspect of SEO for education websites is having a robust strategy in place to monitor your website’s search rankings.
-That way, you check up on your site, identify any pitfalls, and ensure that everything is performing how you’d like it to.
+With that in mind, an important aspect of SEO for education websites is a robust strategy to monitor your website’s search rankings.
+That way, you check up on your site, identify any pitfalls, and ensure that everything performs as you’d like.

 But how do you measure SEO?
-HubSpot suggests that you pay attention to these metrics in order to assess the effectiveness of your strategy:
+HubSpot suggests that you pay attention to these metrics to assess the effectiveness of your strategy:

-There are also a few tools that can be helpful for checking in on your school’s SEO health.
+A few tools can also help check your school’s SEO health.
 On the technical front, you can use tools like Beam Us Up or Screaming Frog’s SEO spider tool to evaluate the indexability of your pages.
 You also may want to regularly perform some of the tests mentioned earlier in this blog to assess your site loading speed, your website’s mobile-friendliness, and more.

 With the integral role that search visibility plays in student recruitment today, SEO for education websites should always be at the forefront of inbound marketing for schools.
-And while you can never fully know how Google’s mysterious algorithms work, there are plenty of resources, tools, and intel to help you to make your website as prominent as possible to those that are researching schools online.
+While you can never fully know how Google’s mysterious algorithms work, there are plenty of resources, tools, and intel to help you make your website as prominent as possible to those researching schools online.